 After all the preparations we can finally look into what Prometheus gives us.
 We can start with the main Prometheus UI.

 It allows for choosing the metrics that we are interested in, graph it, alert on it and so on.
-The beautiful thing about it is that the UI support the full Prometheus Query Language allowing the use of operators, functions, subqueries and many, many more.
+The beautiful thing about it is that the UI supports the full Prometheus Query Language allowing the use of operators, functions, subqueries, and many, many more.